mrlunchbox777/advent-of-code-2025/days/day11/README.md

 ## Performance Optimizations

-For large graphs (>500 nodes), the algorithm implements several optimizations to prevent excessive memory usage and computation time:
+The algorithm uses **BFS (Breadth-First Search)** with state deduplication to find all paths systematically:

+- **State deduplication**: Tracks (node, required_nodes_visited) combinations and prunes paths that reach the same state with longer paths
-- **Depth limiting**: Limits path exploration to prevent searching paths that are too long (max depth: 15 for large graphs, 25 for smaller graphs)
+- **Depth limiting**: Limits path exploration to prevent searching excessively long paths (max depth: 40)
-- **Path count limiting**: Stops after finding 100,000 paths to prevent memory issues
+- **Queue size limiting**: Stops if queue exceeds 100 million states to prevent memory exhaustion
-- **Required node tracking**: Tracks which required nodes have been visited during traversal (O(1) instead of O(n) check)
+- **Required node tracking**: Tracks which required nodes have been visited during traversal
-- **Early termination**: Stops exploring branches once path limits are reached
+- **Early termination**: Stops exploring branches that exceed the maximum depth

-These optimizations ensure the algorithm completes in reasonable time even on dense graphs with hundreds of nodes and tens of connections per node.
+For very large and dense graphs (500+ nodes with many connections), pathfinding can take several minutes to complete.
+The algorithm prioritizes correctness over speed, ensuring all valid paths are found within the depth limit.

 ## Thoughts On AI Solutions